-The goal of the Excellence in Academic Advising Award is to recognize the importance of academic advising.
-Excellence in advising, like other areas of faculty responsibilities, should be recognized as a significant aspect of faculty roles and responsibilities.
+The goal of the award is to recognize the importance of academic advising as a significant aspect of faculty roles and responsibilities.
 The nominee must demonstrate excellence in student advising and exemplify the criteria below.
-The award included a monetary prize of $750, awarded to the successful candidate at the annual Cortland Excels: Honoring Excellence in Teaching, Research and Service awards ceremony.
+The award includes a monetary prize of $1000, awarded to the successful candidate at the annual Teaching, Research and Service awards ceremony.

 Process